Gowtham-Vee-Ra/bowling_LexisNexis/README.md

 * Current Status: No authentication is implemented.
 * Future Considerations:
-        * Implementing API keys or token-based authentication to secure endpoints.
+        * Implementing API keys or token-based authentication to secure endpoints..